adobe/aem-block-collection/README.md

 This project contains code that is featured in the [AEM Block Collection](https://www.aem.live/developer/block-collection#block-collection-1) documentation.

+You can see a demo of all the blocks and copy their content structure using [this library](https://main--aem-block-collection--adobe.hlx.live/tools/sidekick/library.html).

 ## Environments
 - Preview: https://main--aem-block-collection--adobe.hlx.page/
 - Live: https://main--aem-block-collection--adobe.hlx.live/